 If the perpetrator/suspect/defendant resides within Fulton County Atlanta Victim Assistance can help you, file for a protective order.
-If you would like help please call at 404.588.4740, email us or you can schedule an appointment through our online appointment system.
+If you would like help please call 404.588.4740, or email us to schedule an appointment.

 The protection order process is similar throughout Georgia, but the process may vary depending on your county.

 A Temporary Protection Order is a written statement from a court that tells the abuser to stop the abuse or face serious legal consequences.
 It offers civil legal protection from domestic violence to both women and men victims.